-I like to make a whole turkey randomly through out the year and not just at holiday time.
-However it doesn’t matter when I am making my turkey, because I am a firm believer of brining your turkey before you cook it.
+I like to make a whole turkey randomly throughout the year and not just at holiday time.
+However, it doesn’t matter when I am making my turkey, because I am a firm believer in adding flavor and doing a salt brine to your turkey before you cook it.
+This is my favorite dry brine turkey recipe and it is the one I have made for many years.

-There is a hot debate in the cooking world, which way of brining is better?
+There is a hot debate in the cooking world, which way is better?
 A wet brine or a dry brine.
-For me I have always used a dry brine.
+For me, I have always used a dry brine.
 I am not a fan of the texture change that happens when you use a wet turkey brine.
-I think because I’ve always had dry turkeys my whole life a wet brine just results in too moist of a turkey for my personal taste.
-I like moist turkey, just not overly moist and this dry salt brine gives the turkey the perfect combination of flavor and moistness.

 Why Brine a Turkey?